The Sea of Cortez Expedition

-In March of 1940, marine ecology in the Gulf of California (Sea of Cortez) was born with the pioneering expedition of Ed Ricketts and John Steinbeck aboard the Western Flyer, a sardine seiner out of Monterey, California.
-Although earlier biologists had visited the area, none had done so using an ecological, or “holistic” approach and none had attempted to undertake a faunal survey nor describe littoral communities.
+In March of 1940, marine ecology in the Gulf of California (also known as the Sea of Cortez) was born with the pioneering expedition of Ed Ricketts and John Steinbeck aboard the Western Flyer, a sardine seiner out of Monterey, California.
+Although biologists had visited the area earlier, none had done so using a holistic ecological approach, thoroughly surveying the local fauna or littoral communities.

-The voyage is eloquently chronicled in the 1941 book by Steinbeck and Ricketts, Sea of Cortez.
-A Leisurely Journal of Travel and Research (Viking Press).
-The book is an essay on the then-emerging field of ecology, as well as a travelogue, an adventure story, and a philosophical inquiry.
-In their six-week voyage, Steinbeck and Ricketts made 24 discrete collections from 21 localities.
-Thousands of specimens and over 560 species of marine invertebrates were captured, and the Synoptic Catalog in Sea of Cortez was the first-ever compendium of the invertebrate fauna of the Gulf of California.
-Only 484 species of invertebrates are listed in the book’s Phyletic Catalog, but many more were collected and later identified by specialists from around the world.
-About 40 new, undescribed species were also taken on the journey, most of which have since been named.
+Steinbeck and Ricketts chronicled their voyage in Sea of Cortez: A Leisurely Journal of Travel and Research (Viking Press, 1941).
+The book is an essay on the then-emerging field of ecology, a travelogue, an adventure story, and a philosophical inquiry.
+During their six-week voyage, Steinbeck and Ricketts made 24 discrete collections from 21 localities.
+They captured thousands of specimens and over 560 species of marine invertebrates, and the synoptic catalog in Sea of Cortez was the first-ever compendium of the invertebrate fauna of the Gulf of California.
+Only 484 species of invertebrates are listed in the book’s phyletic catalog, but many more were collected and later identified by specialists from around the world.
+About 40 new, then-undescribed species were also taken on the journey, most of which have since been named.

-The landmark voyage and book had a profound impact on Ed Ricketts and John Steinbeck, and ultimately on the American environmental consciousness.
-The book was the first public call for conservation in the region, and it brought an awareness of the Gulf of California (and Baja California) to both the public and the scientific world.
-The expedition and book have inspired hundreds, perhaps thousands of young biologists to devote their careers to marine biology and field biology.
+The landmark voyage and book had a profound impact on Ricketts and Steinbeck—and, ultimately, on the American environmental consciousness.
+The book was the first public call for conservation in the region, and it brought an awareness of the Gulf of California to both the public and scientific worlds.
+In the years since publication, the chronicle of the expedition has inspired hundreds—perhaps thousands—of young students to devote their careers to marine and field biology.

-In 1923, Ed Ricketts and his wife Anna (Nan) Maker moved from Chicago to Monterey (California), where Ed and his partner Albert Galigher started the Pacific Biological Laboratory, which supplied biological specimens to schools and laboratories around the country.
-“Environmentalism” as we know it today did not exist in the 1920s and 1930s, and the field of ecology itself was still a fairly obscure scientific discipline.
-But as Ricketts traveled up and down the Pacific coast, from Alaska to Mexico, collecting tidepool animals for his business, an emerging sense of community ecology began to permeate his thinking.
-Ricketts’s observations and ideas grew into his 1939 book, Between Pacific Tides(Stanford University Press), one of the most pivotal books ever written about ecology and marine biology (now in its 5th edition).
-The book applied emerging ecological principles, and it described how environmental conditions could be used to predict the presence of species and how communities of organisms function as wholes.
-He wrote with an understanding of food webs that was new to most biologists of the time.
-Ricketts was thus an American pioneer of the concept of community ecology.
-And, although he did not “discover” the phenomenon of intertidal zonation, Ricketts was the first person to codify the concept for a broad region (the Pacific coast of North America) and to integrate it with a modern view of community ecology.
+In 1923, Ricketts and his wife, Anna (Nan) Maker moved from Chicago to Monterey.
+There, Ed and his partner Albert Galigher started the Pacific Biological Laboratory, which supplied biological specimens to schools and laboratories around the country.
+Though environmentalism as we know it today did not exist in the 1920s and 1930s, and the field of ecology itself was still an obscure scientific discipline, as Ricketts collected tidepool animals for his business from Alaska to Mexico, an emerging sense of community began to permeate his thinking.
+Ricketts’s observations and ideas grew into his 1939 book, Between Pacific Tides, which used emerging ecological principles to describe how environmental conditions might predict the presence of species and how communities of organisms could function as wholes.
+Writing with an understanding of food webs new to most biologists of the time, Ricketts helped to pioneer the concept of community ecology.
+Although he did not discover the phenomenon of intertidal zonation, Ricketts was the first person to codify the concept for a broad region and to integrate it with a modern view of community ecology.
+His book would become a pivotal environmental text, with five editions to date.

-John Steinbeck grew up in the Salinas Valley of California.
 Like Ricketts, Steinbeck never finished college, both men preferring a more unstructured and experiential approach to learning.
-But he developed a strong fascination with the sea that drove him, in part, to move to Pacific Grove in 1929, where he planned to sit out the Great Depression in his father’s cottage—thus setting the stage for his meeting with Ed Ricketts in 1930.
-Steinbeck was 28, Ricketts 33, when they struck up a friendship based on their shared passion with marine biology, literature, and philosophy.
+But his strong fascination with the sea helped bring him to Pacific Grove in 1929, where he planned to sit out the Great Depression in his father’s cottage.
+When Steinbeck and Ricketts met in 1930 at the respective ages of 28 and 33, they struck up a friendship based on their shared passion for marine biology, literature, and philosophy.

-The goal of the Ricketts-Steinbeck expedition was clearly not to see how many species they could find, nor how many undescribed species they might discover (though they discovered many).
-It was for something larger—to attain an overall sense of the fauna, its ecological relationships to other regions, and a view of a whole interconnected ecosystem of the Sea of Cortez.
-Thus, they focused their efforts on the common and abundant species in order attain of a baseline—a beginning for understanding community ecology in the Gulf, the way Ricketts had previously done for the Pacific Coast of the U.S. As Steinbeck put it in 1951 (The Log from the Sea of Cortez, Viking Penguin Books), the “project had been to lay the basis for a new faunal geography.”
-But, beyond the science and the geography, the expedition nourished a holistic view of the world that came to steer the writings of both men.
+The goal of the Ricketts-Steinbeck expedition was not to see how many species they could find nor how many undescribed species they might discover (though they discovered many).
+It was for something larger—to attain an overall sense of the fauna, its ecological relationships to other regions, and a view of a whole interconnected ecosystem of the Sea of Cortez, much as Ricketts had already done on the U.S. Pacific Coast.
+And beyond the science and the geography, the expedition nourished a holistic view of the world that came to steer the writings of both men (Ricketts himself would serve as a model for characters in eight of Steinbeck’s novels, with the latter overcoming the outcry over The Grapes of Wrath to win the Presidential Medal of Freedom, a Pulitzer Prize, and a Nobel Prize for Literature).
 As they noted, “ . . . all things are one thing and that one thing is all things—plankton, a shimmering phosphorescence on the sea, and the spinning planets and an expanding universe, all bound together by the elastic string of time.
 It is advisable to look from the tide pool to the stars and then back to the tide pool again.”

 Richard C. Brusca